gravity-ui/uikit/src/components/StoriesGroup/README.md

 ## StoriesGroup

-Component for displaying stories.
+Component for displaying group of stories.
 It looks like a carousel in a modal with given places to display text and media.

 ### PropTypes